 7. Explore the Metelkova Mesto

-The Metelkova area was headquarters for the Slovenian Yugoslavia National Army.
-Now it’s called Metelkova City Autonomous Cultural Centre, where there are different cultural organizations, also clubs, pubs, and street art.
-It’s just a bit away from the city center area, but it’s a place to see when being one day in Ljubljana.
+The Metelkova area once served as the headquarters for the Yugoslav National Army in Slovenia.
+Now, it’s known as the Metelkova City Autonomous Cultural Centre, home to various cultural organizations and clubs, pubs, and street art.
+While it’s slightly removed from the main city center, it’s a must-visit spot when spending a day in Ljubljana.

 8. Visit Congress Square

-A square with a park and many famous buildings.
-Important buildings that face the square: Slovenian Philharmonic, Casino Building, Ursuline Church of the Holy Trinity, and The main building of the University of Ljubljana.
-Also really close to the city center and the Ljubljanica river.
+The square features a park and several notable buildings.
+Important structures surrounding the square include the Slovenian Philharmonic, the Casino Building, the Ursuline Church of the Holy Trinity, and the main building of the University of Ljubljana.
+It’s also conveniently close to the city center and the Ljubljanica River.

 10. Ride on Ljubljana Castle funicular railway

-A modern-looking funicular takes visitors from the ground up to Ljubljana Castle.
-From there will be stunning views to the old-town and to the mountains.
-The ride takes about one minute and the one-way cost for adults is 4 euros.
+A modern-looking funicular transports visitors from the base to Ljubljana Castle.
+From there, one can enjoy stunning views of the old town and the surrounding mountains.
+The ride takes about one minute one-way.

 11. Rent a bike from the bike-sharing station